davidohana/kofiko-python/readme.md

   behavior, e.g. env. var lookup prefix; lookup case-sensitivity; whether dicts should be appended or replaced; separators for parsing lists and dicts and more.
 * Specific terms like "Config", "Settings", can be omitted from the names of sections when overriding those in .ini or env. vars.
 For example: `DatabaseConfig.port` attribute can be overridden from `database_port` env var.
+* `kofiko.configure()` returns a dict of all values modified by overrides.
+Might be useful to log this.

 ### to-do: